Guidance

 ATC applicants may cross refer to relevant studies in the dossier of an authorised veterinary medicine provided they have a right of access.

-The evaluation of field safety and/or efficacy may include the taking of a blood sample prior to the administration of a medicinal product to establish a baseline for parameters.
-It may also include additional sampling at key points after administration of the medicinal product to monitor these parameters, but this must be clinically justified.
+During a clinical trial, the evaluation of field safety and/or efficacy may include the collection of a clinicopathological sample, such as a blood sample/tissue biopsy, prior to the administration of a medicinal product, to establish a baseline for the relevant parameters.
+It may also include additional sampling at key points after administration of the medicinal product, to monitor these parameters.
+However, any such samples must be clinically justified as being collected for the direct benefit of the animal, and an explicit rationale provided in the application form.

-It is anticipated that animals treated during a veterinary field trial with the medicinal product under investigation will be compared with a control group.
+It is anticipated that animals treated during a clinical trial with the medicinal product under investigation will be compared with a control group.
 Therefore, the veterinary field trial may include either:

-• a group of animals designated as positive controls and treated with an existing veterinary medicine, an established procedure, or a human medicine provided its use is well supported and there is no suitable authorised veterinary medicine; or
+• a group of animals designated as positive controls and treated with an existing veterinary medicine, an established procedure, or a human medicine, provided that it is outlined in the application form that its use is well supported, and there is no suitable authorised veterinary medicine; or

-• a group of animals designated as negative controls and treated with a placebo product or another type of negative control, provided this is adequately justified.
-In such cases, the study protocol must include adequate safeguards for animal welfare and accord with the principles of the 3Rs
+• a group of animals designated as negative controls and treated with a placebo product or another type of negative control, provided this is adequately justified in the application form.
+In such cases, the study protocol must include adequate safeguards for animal welfare and align with the principles of the 3Rs

 Manufacturing information